aaltop/cybersecuritybase-project1/README.md

 to log into someone's account.

 In the fixed version, login attempts are logged and include the used username and the IP of the request.
+Logs are shown in the console and saved to file.
 This could allow tracking brute force cracking attempts made from a given IP to a given username.

 There may well be other places in the code which could use more logging, such as the logout view, but the example here illustrates the idea.

 #### Before fix

+User alice makes an unsuccessful attempt to login, but this is is not logged on the backend (Django returns a 200 for the login attempt, but this suggests that the POST was accepted, not that the login was successful):
+![A console and a login view are shown side-by-side.
+The login view shows user alice having failed a login attempt.
+The console shows a GET request to the login path, and a POST request to the path, but no further logs are present detailing the nature of the login attempt.](./screenshots/flaw-03-before-01.png)

 #### After fix

+This time, the failed login attempt is logged in more detail.
+The log message includes the UTC datetime, a level of WARNING suggesting potentially concerning behaviour, the nature of the event (unsuccessful login attempt), the username related to the login attempt, and the IP of the login (which is naturally the localhost IP):
+![The console now shows a logging message detailing the unsuccessful login attempt](./screenshots/flaw-03-after-01.png)

 ### Flaw 4: Identification and Authentication Failures